isomerpages/ncss-pc/_who-we-are/What We Do.md

 philanthropic initiatives to support groups in need.</p>
 <p>To ensure that the benefits of President’s Challenge reach even more Singaporeans,
 President’s Challenge is being repositioned and repurposed.
-The refreshed PC will reposition its role within the broader landscape of giving.
+The refreshed President’s Challenge will reposition its role within the broader landscape of giving.
 It will aim to achieve sustained social impact, in particular in enabling people of all abilities and backgrounds to develop their potential.</p>
 <p>While supporting social impact initiatives will remain a key focus of
 President’s Challenge, from 2025 onwards, President’s Challenge will broaden its scope to nurture talent and aspirations in the arts and sports, including